So you have a very green and healthy diet. The fruits and vegetables are all set to give your body the elements it needs to be healthy.

 Juice is regarded as a favorite drink in all corners of the world.
 Be it a tiring and hot day, or a hangout in the evening, a glass of juice makes it better.
 Not only is the drink tasty but healthy as well.

-Let's take a look at the different types of juicing that you can opt for.
-The nature of the juicer defines the type of juicing that is done.
+Let’s take a look at the different types of juicing that you can opt for.
+The nature of the juicer defines the type of juice that is done.

 Types of Juicing